This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Another scary endometriosis symptom is the formation of endometrioma — known as dark, reddish-brown cysts or fluid-filled sacks on the ovaries that affect fertility.
 Endometriosis may also result in abnormal bleeding.

-It’s believed that 40 percent to 60 percent of women who have very painful periods also have endometriosis, and 20 percent to 30 percent of women who are unable to get pregnant are believed to have this disease.
-(1) Being in tune with your body and having a knowledge of common endometriosis symptoms are helpful.
+It’s stated in studies that 40 percent to 60 percent of women who have very painful periods also have endometriosis, and 20 percent to 30 percent of women who are unable to get pregnant are believed to have this disease.
+Being in tune with your body and having a knowledge of common endometriosis symptoms are helpful.

 There is currently no cure for endometriosis, but various treatments are used to relieve the symptoms.
 Some medication options, like hormonal therapy, can increase the risk of long-term infertility and cancer.
 If endometriosis symptoms become too severe, surgical procedures may even be necessary.

 Fortunately, there are natural remedies for endometriosis that can be utilized before turning to hormone treatments or invasive surgical procedures.

 Because 2 percent to 50 percent of women are thought to have “silent” endometriosis — displaying only subtle symptoms or no clinical symptoms at all — it’s important to be aware of the endometriosis symptoms.
 Endometrial tissue, or implants, can grow in the outside of the womb or in the wall of a fallopian tube.